leberhartphillips/Ceuta_OPEN/README.md

   5.	`nest`: unique identifier of nest at which capture was made (unique within year and within site).
 If capture was made at a brood originating from a unknown nest, the ID is negative (e.g., `-2`).
   6.	`ID`: a concatenation of `year`, `site`, and `nest` to make a unique value
   7.	`ring`: alpha-numeric code of metal ring assigned to captured individual
   8.	`code`: color-ring combination assigned to captured individual.
 The scheme can be noted as XX.XX|XX.XX where X indicates a color (or metal) ring, the full stop marks the position of 'knee-joint' and the pipe divides the left and right leg.
 Thus the readout is "left above . left below | right above . right below".
-See page 9 of [Székely, Kosztolányi, and Küpper (2008)](https://www.researchgate.net/publication/228494424_Practical_guide_for_investigating_breeding_ecology_of_Kentish_plover_Charadrius_alexandrinus "Practical guide for investigating breeding ecology of Kentish plover Charadrius alexandrinus") for more details.
+See page 9 of [Székely, Kosztolányi, and Küpper (2008)](https://www.researchgate.net/publication/228494424_Practical_guide_for_investigating_breeding_ecology_of_Kentish_plover_Charadrius_alexandrinus "Practical guide for investigating breeding ecology of Kentish plover Charadrius alexandrinus") for more details
   9.	`age`: age of captured individual (J = juvenile (chicks and first-years), A = adult (second years and older))
   10. `field_sex`: sex of individual determined in the field based on ornamentation and other clues (e.g., time of capture, parental care, etc.), where F = female, M = males, and J = unknown sexed juvenile.
   11. `mol_sex`: sex of individual determined in the lab with the P2/P8 and Calex-31 markers (for our PCR conditions see [dos Remedios et al. (2015)](https://onlinelibrary.wiley.com/doi/full/10.1111/ibi.12263 "Ontogenic differences in sexual size dimorphism across four plover populations")), where F = female, M = males, U = insufficient molecular evidence (e.g., markers failed), and NA = individual not molecularly sex-typed.
-Note: All birds initially captured in years after 2013 have not yet been molecularly sex-typed.
+Note: All birds initially captured in years after 2013 have not yet been molecularly sex-typed
   12.	`sex`: sex of captured individual (F = female, M = males, J = unknown sexed juvenile)
   13.	`easting`: UTM easting of capture
   14.	`northing`: UTM northing of capture
   15.	`utm`: UTM zone of capture
-  16.	`date`: date capture was made (%Y-%m-%d POSIX format, e.g., 2008-05-14)
+  16.	`date`: date capture was made (stored in the internal `Date` format of R and represents the number of days since January 1, 1970, the ‘Unix epoch’.
+Converted easily in R using ‘as.Date(x, origin = “1970-01-01”)’).
   17.	`time`: time capture was made (24h format, e.g., 1633)
   18.	`parents`: parents attending captured individual (if `age` = "J") at time of observation (0 = no parent present; 1 = one parent (not identified whether male or female); 2 = female only (2+ when female certainly identified, whilst male uncertain); 3 = male only (3+, i.e., opposite of 2+); 4 = both present)
   19.	`weight`: weight in grams of captured individual